XCR-hub/taxiassur.com/GUIDE-ACTIVATION-DEFINITIVE.md

 SELECT
   jobname AS "Job",
   active AS "Actif?",
-  schedule AS "Quand?",
+  schedule AS "Quand?"
-  next_run AS "Prochaine exécution"
 FROM cron.job
 WHERE active = true
-ORDER BY next_run;
+ORDER BY jobname;
 ```

 **Vous devriez voir 9 jobs:**